Facebook Logo

 What is Facebook?

 Now, it’s the only name of the social network.
 As the owning company, Facebook was renamed Meta Platforms, Inc. in 2021.
-The world’s largest platform for online communication has existed since 2004.
+The world’s largest online communication platform has existed since 2004.
 Initially, it was conceived as a student directory with photos of students from Harvard University and other US institutions.
 Registration on the site became publicly available in 2006.

 2003 – 2004